History of the Tampa Bay Rays: 2015: Growing pains

 The Rays named Kevin Cash as Maddon's successor on December 5, 2014; he would be the youngest manager in league.
-Cash's first season in 2015 saw strong performances from Chris Archer, who became a Cy Young contender, and center-fielder Kevin Kiermaier, who won his first Gold Glove Award; however the team ended the season with a 80-82 record.
+Cash's first season in 2015 saw strong performances from Chris Archer, who became a Cy Young contender, and center-fielder Kevin Kiermaier, who won his first Gold Glove Award; however the team ended the season with an 80–82 record.

 2016: Second-year struggles

-The team fared more poorly in 2016; they finished last in the AL East for the first time since 2007, winning only 68 games in a season marred by injuries (including to Kiermaier) and a 3-24 stretch between June 16 and July 16.
+The team fared more poorly in 2016; they finished last in the AL East for the first time since 2007, winning only 68 games in a season marred by injuries (including to Kiermaier) and a 3–24 stretch between June 16 and July 16.

 2017: Strong start, poor finish

 The next season again saw strong performances from Archer and Alex Cobb (returning from Tommy John surgery the year before), contributing to a first half that saw the Rays in third place in the AL East at the All-Star break; however, the team finished the season by matching its 2015 record.
 The 2017 season also saw Erik Neander take over as general manager from Matthew Silverman, and he would continue the Rays' strategy of aggressive trade moves.